halbopgirl/documentation/docs/tutorial-extras/translate-your-site.md

 # Testing

-There is 100% code coverage when unit testing existing components with Jest
+There is 100% code coverage when unit testing existing components with Jest.

 ## Test Example